getargv/getargv.cpp/README.md

 `libgetargv++` is a library that allows you to get the arguments that were passed to another running process on macOS.
 It is intended to provide roughly the same functionality as reading from `/proc/<pid>/cmdline` on Linux.
 On macOS this is done by parsing the output of the `KERN_PROCARGS2` sysctl, which is <span title="always, in my observation">very often</span> implemented [incorrectly](https://getargv.narzt.cam/hallofshame.html), due to the overlooked possibility of leading empty arguments passed to the target process.

-This is a library providing a more idiomatic C++ api wrapping the C api provided by libgetargv.
+This is a library providing a more idiomatic C++ API wrapping the C API provided by libgetargv.

 ## Permissions